-Most public cloud announcements focus on reduced rates for machine instances, new persistent storage options or the introduction of new services, while news about cloud development tools seems to get the
+Most public cloud announcements focus on reduced rates for machine instances, new persistent storage options or the introduction of new services, while news about cloud development tools seems to get the short shrift.
+Still, Amazon and Microsoft offer many new tools that make it easier for developers to build, test and deploy instances in the cloud.

 Developers looking for language-specific cloud tools to help streamline some of the more tedious cloud-instance and storage tasks have several options.
 Let's take a look at what cloud development tools Microsoft and Amazon have to offer.